javsort/SchichtPlaner/README.md

 If on linux, again, rememnber to perform `$ chmod +x ./run_tests.sh` to ensure its runnable in your system.

-For the test files themselves, be sure to visit the `/test` folders in the module.
+For the test files themselves, be sure to visit the `/test` folders at each module.
 So far most being implemented at the [Auth Module](./planner-backend/modules/auth/src/test/java/com/LIT/auth/).

+# More folders and their purpose:

 ## Schichtconfig - [/schichtconfig](./schichtconfig/)
 [Here](./schichtconfig/), you'll find relevant docker setup files and scripts which help ease-out the deployment process.